ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-For our model we do need a `DBContext` against which we can interact with the database.
+For our model we do need a `DbContext` against which we can interact with our database.

 ```csharp
 using Microsoft.EntityFrameworkCore;